‘I live on the sharp edge of hope

 The 1960s were monumental for a new wave of black British activism.
 Radical collectives were forming new political ideas, protesting in various forms and using culture as a means of self defining and organising against power.
 Who were some of the people involved?
 What were their politics and hopes?
 What can we glean from the action for our present political moment?
 What are the legacies of that generation of activists?

 John La Rose is regarded as an elderstatesman for black British activism.
 An artist, poet, voracious organiser, he was at the forefront of leading political and cultural movements spanning the diaspora.
-In screening two films – one a tribute to his life, the other exploring the aftermath of the New Cross Fire – we’ll explore the politics that informed his work and that of his collaborators and their dreams of change for condition of black life in the UK and beyond.
-In the intergenerational panel following the film, we’ll explore what the legacy of that generation of black activists, and the ongoing contemporary struggles still facing black communities today.
+The two films – one a tribute to his life, the other exploring the aftermath of the New Cross Fire – explored the politics that informed his work and that of his collaborators and their dreams of change for condition of black life in the UK and beyond.

-Please join us for this special event to raise funds to support the work of the George Padmore Institute, one of the few organisations in the UK working to preserve and make accessible vital documents of Black and Asian history in the UK and across the world.
+Thank you to everyone who joined us to support the work of the George Padmore Institute, one of the few organisations in the UK working to preserve and make accessible vital documents of Black and Asian history in the UK and across the world.

 Dream to Change the World: A Tribute To John La Rose by Horace Ove (70 minutes)